 The house is named for its cupola topped with a beehive.
 It is built of stuccoed adobe and has a two-story veranda and an observatory.
 Brigham Young used it as residence, office and reception area for official visitors in his roles as president of the church and Utah’s first territorial governor.

 Lion House was built in 1855 to accommodate Young’s large family.
 While the number is not confirmed, it is said he had over 50 wives in his lifetime and over 40 children survived to adulthood.
 Young died in August 1877.
 The church has not sanctioned polygamy since 1890.

 As you walk the Temple Square area, you may want to check out these other interesting sites.

-The stunning gothic revival building you see south of the tabernacle is Assembly Hall, completed in 1880.
-This building was built from the granite left over from the construction of the Salt Lake Temple.
-This is a place of worship and visitors are welcome.
-It holds almost 2,000 people and there are 100 seats in the choir.
+The stunning Gothic revival Assembly Hall, south of the tabernacle, was completed in 1880 using granite left over from the construction of the Salt Lake Temple.
+Visitors are welcome in this place of worship.
+This large building holds almost 2,000 people with 100 seats in the choir.
 It is 68 feet wide, 120 feet long and the center tower is 130 feet high.

 Handcart Pioneer Monument